gojimmypi/DesktopDashboard/README.md

   Install package: ESP8266 by ESP8266 Community

 In Visual Studio, vMicro - Board - NodeMCU 0.9
-(may need to Visual Studio Menu: vMicro - General - Rescan Toolchains and Librarie)
+(may need to Visual Studio Menu: vMicro - General - Rescan Toolchains and Libraries)

 Libraries needed (and how to install them):